molleraj/ti95interface/README.md

 TI-95 operation:

 Press I/O to access input/output menus first.
 Then select TAP for tape storage operations (F1).
 Select RD (F1) to read a file from cassette (PC/Arduino) or WRT (F2) to write a file to cassette (PC/Arduino).
+Enter in the three letter designation of the file you are transferring (e.g., MLD for lunarlander.95).
 Only run scripts on the computer (listed below) after pressing OK at "PRESS PLAY" or before pressing OK at "PRESS RECORD" prompts.

 PC operation: